r-dube/pickingflowers/cnex.md

 The second academician at the same university appears to be Song Jiang.
 Hong Jiang list his areas of research as "big data and large-scale computing, computer architecture, memory/storage and i/o systems, cloud and edge computing systems, systems support for big data analytics, hpc systems."
 Song Jiang lists his areas of research as "big data and large-scale computing, file and storage systems, os, hpc, and Management of Big Data."
+None of the reports that we analyzed indicate that these two academicians knowingly passed CNEX intellectual property to Huawei.